zhangdongdong7/scenarios/linux/lab-account-management/step4.md

 ![lab-account-management-4-3](assets/lab-account-management-4-3.png)

-> Tips: If you don't have the jack user, create it using `sudo useradd -m jack` command.
+> Tips: If we don't have the jack user, create it using `sudo useradd -m jack` command.

 Next, we delete the `jack` user as well as the home directory.